depthfirstlearning/depthfirstlearning.com/_posts/2020-04-07-Resurrecting-Sigmoid.markdown

 <br />

-# 4 Random Matrix Theory: Central tools and concepts
+# 4 Random Matrix Theory: Central concepts.

-**Motivation**: In this section we cover the final topic before we can get to the calculations in the paper: free probability, specifically its instantiation in random matrix theory.
-This is a huge topic, and quite difficult, but to understand the paper, luckily we don’t need to learn too much of the field.
-The basic question to think about is: given two random matrices whose spectral densities we know, when can we calculate the spectral density of their sum or product?
+**Motivation**: In this section we cover the final topic before we can get to the calculations in the paper - free probability.
+Specifically, we discuss its instantiation in random matrix theory.
+This is a huge topic, but to understand the paper, we luckily don’t need to cover too much space.
+The basic question to think about is, "__Given two random matrices whose spectral densities we know, when can we calculate the spectral density of their sum or product?__"

-We also cover some canonical results in random matrix theory, like the semicircular law.
+We also address canonical results in random matrix theory, like the semicircular law.

 **Objectives**:
 - Understand some basic properties that are of interest when working with random matrices.